-All About Water Background
+All About Water and Ice Background

 Ice Is One of Three States of Water

 Ice is a mineral!
 A mineral is a naturally occurring solid that has a characteristic chemical composition, a highly ordered atomic structure, and specific physical properties.
 Ice has all of these attributes.

-The greater the amount of salt, the lower the freezing point (to a point; once there is sufficient salt that no more will dissolve, the freezing point no longer decreases).
+Another way to alter the melting/freezing (and boiling) point of water is to add salt (or any substance that will dissolve in water).
+The greater the amount of dissolved salt, the lower the freezing point.
 Ocean water is about 3.5% salt; sea water freezes at about 28°F (-2°C).
-A 10% salt solution freezes at about 20F (-6°C), and a 20% solution freezes at 2°F (-16°C).
+A 10% salt solution freezes at about 20°F (-6°C), and a 20% solution freezes at 2°F (-16°C).